omarsbu/200-MHz-Bandwidth-Oscilloscope-/Analog Front End/Impedance Converter/README.md

 => Large input impedance allows input impedance to be terminated with 1MΩ or 50Ω.

-=> Composite amplifier formed with OPA140 which has better DC precision.
+=> Composite amplifier formed with OPA140 which has high DC precision and BUF802 which has high superior AC performance.